macOS and Linux

 You can also install Dotfuscator itself onto macOS and Linux machines using the NuGet package.
 The following Dotfuscator components are supported on these operating systems:

-The command line interface can be run using .NET Core 3.0.
+The command line interface can be run using .NET Core 2.1 or later.

 When running on macOS and Linux, Dotfuscator cannot use the Windows-exclusive .NET Framework SDK.
 Thus some features are limited; see Features Requiring .NET Framework SDK for details.

 To install Dotfuscator on macOS or Linux, see the instructions for installing the NuGet package.